jaeyk/comp_thinking_social_science/README.md

 You can follow the course development process [here](https://github.com/jaeyk/PS239T/projects/1).

-### Tentative new course outline
+### Tentative new course outline (Computational Thinking for Social Scientists)

 * Fundamentals
      - Managing data and code
          - Project-oriented research
              - Computational reproducibility
              - Version control (Git and Bash)
          - Writing code: How to code like a professional
          - Asking questions: Minimal reproducible example
      - Tidy data and its friends
         - Tidy data and why it matters
         - Wrangling data
             - How to wrangle data